section-engineering-education/engineering-education/articles/react-native-firebase-landmark-recognition/index.md

 ![register_app](/engineering-education/react-native-firebase-landmark-recognition/register_app.png)

-You will need a package name to register the application.
-Your app's package name is in the `AndroidManifest.xml` located in `android/app/src/main/`.
+You will need the package name of the application to register the application.
+You can find the package name in the `AndroidManifest.xml` file which is located in `android/app/src/main/`.

 ![Package Name](/engineering-education/react-native-firebase-landmark-recognition/package_name.png)